QMSS-GR5063-2018/Beiers_Sophie/README.md

   - `Gender`: gender of the athlete
   - `Medal`: type of medal won

-Additional data about the countries is available in a separate spreadsheet including the `IOC Country	Code`, `Population`, and `GDP per capita`.
+Additional data about the countries is available in a separate dataset including the `IOC Country	Code`, `Population`, and `GDP per capita`.

 (For the purposes of this homework assignment, data will *not* be included in the current repository).

 ## Highlights
-### Medal Counts Over Time

 #### Number of Winter Olympics Each Country Medaled In
+Below is a summary of the number of winter Olympics games each country medaled in.

 ![](./hw1/images/unnamed-chunk-2-1.png)

 (Bottom Medal-Winning Countries)